A Good sales meeting require more than words

-Also, check that the agreed meeting time still is valid and haven’t changed!
-This important so you don’t find out in mid sales meeting that the client wanted to shorten the meeting.
+Also, check that the agreed meeting time still is valid and hasn’t changed!
+This important so you don’t find out in mid sales meetings that the client wanted to shorten the meeting.
 Then you risk missing your goal with the meeting.

-All individuals present themselves with name and role.(If you have the time ask what personal goals these individuals have with the meeting.)
+All individuals present themselves with names and roles.(If you have the time ask what personal goals these individuals have with the meeting.)